Skip to main content

 Because skills are in the repository, they go through the same review process as code.
 An outdated skill gets a PR to fix it.
 The audit trail is git log.

-What new developers actually do differently
+What new developers do differently

 On day one, a new developer runs kx in the repository.
 The skills load automatically.
 When they ask “how do we handle database migrations?”, kx answers from the skills file, not from a hallucinated best practice.